Repotting cannabis: the perfect time and the right method

 Pay attention to soil and drainage

-The quality of the soil and drainage are crucial for the well-being of your plant.
-Use high-quality, nutrient-rich soil that is well-drained.
+The quality of the soil and the drainage are crucial for the well-being of your plant.
+Verwendet High-quality, nutrient-rich soil that is well-drained.
 You can add perlite or vermiculite to the soil to improve drainage and prevent waterlogging.
 Waterlogging can suffocate the roots and lead to root rot.
 Make sure that the pot has sufficient drainage holes so that excess water can drain away.
 Good drainage helps to keep the roots healthy and promotes vigorous plant growth.

 Plan regular repotting

-Cannabis plants should be repotted regularly to ensure they have enough space for their roots to grow.
-A good time for the first repotting is when the plant is about 15-20 cm tall or when the roots are growing out of the drainage holes of the current pot.
-After that, the plant should be repotted every few months depending on the growth phase.
-Observe the growth of your plant and look out for signs such as growth stagnation or yellow leaves in order to recognize the right time for the next repotting.
+Cannabis plants should be repotted regularly to ensure that they have enough space for root growth.
+A good time for the first repotting is when the plant is about 15-20 cm in size or when the roots grow out of the drainage holes of the current pot.
+After this, the plant should be repotted every few months depending on the growth phase.
+Observe the growth of your plant and look out for signs such as growth stagnation or yellow leaves to recognise the right time for the next repotting.
 Regular repotting ensures that your plant has enough space to develop optimally and grow strongly.

 Repotting cannabis plants is a crucial step in promoting their health and growth.
-By recognizing the right time, choosing the appropriate pot size and ensuring good drainage, you can ensure that your plants thrive optimally.
-Look out for signs such as root growth from drainage holes, stagnant growth and yellow leaves to know when it's time to repot your plants.
+Recognising the right time, choosing the right pot size and ensuring good drainage will ensure your plants thrive.
+Look out for signs such as root growth from the drainage holes, stagnant growth and yellow leaves to know when it's time to repot your plants.

 The step-by-step guide provides you with clear instructions on how to carry out the repotting process safely and effectively.
-From preparing the new pot and carefully removing the plant to watering and the adjustment period - every step is designed to get your plant into its new home stress-free.
+From preparing the new pot and carefully removing the plant to watering and the adaptation period - every step is designed to ensure your plant is transferred to its new home stress-free.

-Additional tips and tricks will help you choose the right pot size, ensure good soil and drainage and plan repotting regularly.
+Additional tips and tricks will help you to choose the right pot size, ensure good soil and drainage and plan regular repotting.
 This will ensure that your cannabis plants have the best conditions to grow vigorously and produce a rich harvest.